Yeb02/RECURSIVE_NODES/README.md

 ## Visual studio 2022 setup:

 ISO C++20.
 To switch between dll and exe, go to Project Properties -> Configurations Properties -> General -> Configuration Type.
-I recommend toggling adress Sanitizer on (if you have it installed) when debuging the .exe .
-It MUST be disabled when debuging the DLL because of a VS bug.
-Found in  Project Properties -> C/C++ -> General -> Enable Adress Sanitizer  .

 Using SFML 2.5.1 for node topology display.
-It can be toggled on and off with the DRAWING preprocessor directive in dllMain.cpp or main.cpp before building.
-Sciplot's headers are in the repo but unused yet.
+It can be toggled on and off with the DRAWING preprocessor directive in dllMain.h or main.cpp before building.

 If SFML is used, the following DLLs must be placed in the same folder as the executable, whether compiling a .exe or a .dll :